-In January, the NYT relayed that Payless' support structure made it almost impossible to file complaints with the company .
-Even when complaints were successfully filed, the company proceeded to ignore the complaints anyway.
+In January 2016, the New York Times reported that it was nearly impossible to file complaints .
+And even when complaints were successfully filed, Payless tended to ignore them.

-In July, the NYT added that Payless created arbitrary policies that charged customers for refueling vehicles, even when the vehicle was returned full and customers could prove that the car had been refueled based upon published policies .
+In July of the same year, the NYT reported that Payless charged customers for refueling vehicles, even when the vehicle was returned full and even when customers could prove that the car had been refueled based upon published policies.

 As David Segal (The Haggler of the NYT) noted at the time, "if Payless is still demanding that customers send money they don't owe to a street called Collection Center Drive, it has problems that Avis Budget isn't eager to solve."

-The business practices alleged in the class action filing are truly damning; the lawyers claim a "concerted, organized enterprise" of Payless (and parent firm Avis) to repeatedly bilk their customers.
+A class-action lawsuit was filed a month later in September 2016. .
+The business practices alleged in the filing were truly damning; the lawyers claim a "concerted, organized enterprise" of Payless (and parent firm Avis) to repeatedly bilk their customers.